notzen3264/NanoLab/README.md

 - **Emergent Complexity**: The beauty of the system lies in its simplicity.
 The basic rules applied to particle interactions lead to more complex behaviors, such as self-organization (where cells group together or form patterns), directed movement (cells seeking 'food' or avoiding 'toxins'), and the creation of more sophisticated structures, like multicellular organisms or tissues.

-This simplicity allows Particle Life to simulate a range of biological processes, from cell division and growth to predator-prey dynamics and resource-seeking behaviors, much like in real ecosystems.
+This simplicity allows NanoLab to simulate a range of biological processes, from cell division and growth to predator-prey dynamics and resource-seeking behaviors, much like in real ecosystems.

 ## Key Features